 The domain name is the URL people enter to get to your website; The hosting is where your website actually lives – in essence, it’s “hosted” (just like a dinner party) somewhere.

 There’s a lot of hosting providers out there and some are definitely better than others.
-I highly recommend, use and pimp out Bluehost to anyone who will listen.
+I highly recommend, use and pimp out Siteground to anyone who will listen.
 Why?

 - Their hosting is very reliable (your website pretty much never goes down);